Application Deadline: Apr 18, 2016

 ADDITIONAL SELECTION CRITERIA:

-1. Management will consider when determining successful candidacy: nepotism, conflicts of interest, budget, and residency status.
+1. Management will consider when determining successful candidacy:

 4. The candidate must be able to obtain the local security certification.

-1. Universal Application for Employment (UAE)(Form Ds-174), which is available on our website or by contacting Human resources, or by collecting hard copy from Gate number 3 of the Embassy and
+HOW TO APPLY: applicants must submit the following documents to be considered:1.
+Universal Application for Employment (UAE)(Form Ds-174), which is available on our website or by contacting Human resources, or by collecting hard copy from Gate number 3 of the Embassy and

 2. Any additional documentation that supports or addresses the requirements listed above (e.g. transcripts, degrees, etc.)